Moldova profile - Leaders

 His appointment finally brought to an end the years of political stalemate that followed the resignation of Moldova's previous full-time president, the Communist Vladimir Voronin, in September 2009.
 The opposition Communists boycotted the vote to choose him.

 Mr Timofti is an independent who before he became president had never been involved in politics.
 He had 36 years of experience as a judge, culminating in his appointment as chairman of Moldova's Supreme Magistrates Council.

-In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for European integration but also promised to be an apolitical president.
+In an address to parliament before his election, he strongly supported the aspirations of Prime Minister Vlad Filat's government for European integration.